The Ultimate Guide to Ice Water Hash

 What Is Ice Water Hash?

 Ice water hash extraction is a clean, modern method of making hashish.
-The traditional method of making hash involves using an herb grinder to separate the trichomes from the plant and then using a pollen press to compress the resin into a solid, dabbable substance.
+The traditional method of making hash involves using an herb grinder to separate the trichomes from the cannabis plant and then using a pollen press to compress the resin into a solid, dabbable substance.
 This is an easy way to make hash, but it’s also messy and imprecise.
 The end product usually contains a lot of added plant material and other contaminants.

 Dry Ice Hash vs Bubble Hash